discourse/mini_tarball/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/discourse/mini_tarball.
+Pull requests are welcome on GitHub at https://github.com/discourse/mini_tarball.

 ## License